-Free Assessment Form is to assess whether you qualify for a Provincial Nominee program or not.
-You can know about the free assessment from our Canadian visa consultant or simply by visiting our site.
+The Free Assessment Form assesses whether or not you qualify for a Provincial Nominee program.
+You can know more about the free assessment from our LCC immigration’s Canadian visa consultant site.

 The Territorial and provincial governments have been utilizing PNPs to more effectively and efficiently welcome skilled immigrants to their region.
 Each program is tailored to tend to particular criteria for selecting permanent resident nominees.

 The selected nominees will be able to settle and work in the region to contribute to the community effectively.
 Most PNPs contain a minimum immigration stream that is aligned with the Federal Express Entry Immigration Selection System.
 Streams are known as ‘enhanced’ nominations.
 Tap here to learn more about how Provincial Nominee programs and how they function concerning the Express Entry System.
 You can also contact our visiting visa to Canada consultant to know more about the program.